MITRECND/chopshop/README.md

 Modules
 =======
-As mentioned, chopshop requires modules to do the bulk of its work.
+As mentioned, ChopShop requires modules to do the bulk of its work.
 Modules are, in essence, mini programs that do all of the grunt work to decode or analyze traffic.
 More information on the creation of modules can be found later.